-To be eligible for admission to the Research Fellows Program, applicants must meet one of the following conditions prior to the start of the program:
+To be eligible for admission, you must meet one of the following conditions prior to the start of the program:

 - Completion of a bachelor’s degree from a U.S. college or university accredited by a regional accrediting association; or

 - Completion of an international degree that is equivalent to a U.S. bachelor’s degree from a college or university of recognized standing.
 Please see below for the minimum international education requirements.

 Applicants with master’s degrees are welcome to apply, but a master’s degree is not required.

 Because of our strong belief in the value of diversity in the pursuit of our educational and research missions, we particularly encourage applications from women and underrepresented groups, as well as from those whose backgrounds and experience would bring additional dimensions to their field.

 To apply, you must complete our online application with all required information and materials:

 - Biographical information, educational experience, and short answer questions